regen-network/testnets/README.md

 ### regen-redwood-1

-`regen-redwood-1` is active now and here are some important details:
+`regen-redwood-1` is an active testnet for the community.
+It generally runs the same software as mainnet and useful for testing third-party integrations.
+Also it will be used as a platform for testing mainnet upgrades.

 - [Faucet](./redwood-testnet/faucet.txt)
 - [Explorer](https://redwood.regen.aneka.io/)